Back to Square One

 “The wheels of justice have been very slow.
 I know if I was a rich woman, if I wasn’t a poor old woman, my son Nura would have gotten justice by now.”
 Halima Diramo Malicha – Mama Nura Malicha

-The road to justice for the merciless killing of my son has been snail-slow, bumpy and simply never ending.
-My son, Nura Malicha, worked as a casual labourer at the slaughter house in Kiamaiko, Nairobi.
+The road to justice for the merciless killing of my son has been snail-slow, bumpy, and simply never-ending.
+My son, Nura Malicha, worked as a casual laborer at the slaughterhouse in Kiamaiko, Nairobi.
 On February 21, 2015 – the day he met his death – Nura was bursting with life as usual.
 He woke up and left for work very early in the morning.

 At around 8:30 AM, I was in the house when a woman came to my house.
 She looked shaken and for some time, could not speak.
 I welcomed her in and inquired what the matter was.
 Without mincing her words, but very frantic, she said my son had been shot.

 The words were cold, they sent a shiver through my spine, and numbed me.
 I still hear her words, today, six years later.

 What had my son done?

 I followed the woman, running all the way to the slaughterhouse.
 I found Nura lying in a pool of blood with his teeth falling out of his mouth.
 First, we took him to a local hospital, by then he was still alive but struggling to stay conscious.
 The local hospital refused to admit him for treatment because the law doesn’t allow them to treat gunshot wounds.
 So we rushed to Kenyatta National Hospital but we were too late.
 He was already dead.